 What is the Monster Carnival?

-the "Monster" section of the web or mobile app.
+kept in the "Monster" section of the web and mobile app.

 Is the "potty humor" necessary?